jithin-k-sreedharan/reflections/lesson_2_reflections.md

 * On a detached HEAD state issue `git checkout -b branchk`, where branchk is the new branch name.
 This command is equivalent to `git branch branchk` and `git chekout branchk`.
 Without issuing this command, all the changes made in this commit will be untrackable when move to any other branch.
 * How do the diagrams help you visualize the branch structure?
     It shows at which commits diversion to various branches happened, merges, current branch etc.
+* **Merging**
+    - `git` intelligently merges two branches.
+When a branch is merged into master.
+The older branch is deleted, and all the commits of the deleted can be still accessed through master branch.
+    - Commands:
+        ``` bash
+        # Move to the master branch (or the branch to which to be merged)
+        git merge master coins
+        # If the merge is successful
+        git branch -d coins
+        # Abort Merging
+        git merge --abort
+        # Compare a commit to its parent.
+        git show 656b02e
+        ```
+* What is the result of merging two branches together?
+Why do we represent it in the diagram the way we do?
+    Merging combines the changes in two branches in a smart way (to be clear).